New & Potential Member FAQs

 Can I come along and join in for a session before I join as a member?

 Of course, just drop a note to our men's or ladies captain and they will make sure someone is there to meet and greet you.
 We normally recommend coming along to one of our Tuesday training sessions first to get a taster of one of our coached sessions.
-If you like us you can then sign up easily online to get all the benefits of being a fully-fledged Datchet Dasher.
+If you want to come along to further sessions, we ask that you then sign up for membership as a fully-fledged Datchet Dasher.

 I really want to start running with a club but I’m not sure if I’m fast enough or can run far enough to.